SusanneJandl/bachelors_thesis/chapters/3-background.typ

 Consequently, quantization produces LLMs that consume less memory, require less storage space, are more energy-efficient, and are faster. #cite(<Talamadupla:2024>).

 In this thesis the effect of qunatization will be evaluated by using Ollama with the same models with different qunatization.
-#cite(<Talamadupla:2024>, form:"prose") explains different types of qunatization.
+As #cite(<Talamadupla:2024>, form:"prose") explains, there are a different types of qunatization.
+This thesis focuses on using AI model with Ollama.
-As Ollama uses models in GGUF format, the process used for quantization is the so called k-quant system.
+Due to the fact, that Ollama uses GGUF format for the models, the relevant quantization process for this thesis is the so called k-quant system.
+Anyway the quantization process itself is not part of this work.

 == #titles.huggingface <sec:huggingface>